-To confirm the initial efficacy signals observed with nemvaleukin in combination with pembrolizumab in patients with PROC in the ARTISTRY-1 study, we launched ARTISTRY-7, an ongoing, global, Phase 3, open-label, randomized potentially registration-enabling study evaluating the antitumor activity and safety of IV nemvaleukin in combination with pembrolizumab compared to investigator's choice chemotherapy in patients with PROC (n=376).
+Based on the responses observed with nemvaleukin in combination with pembrolizumab in patients with PROC in the ARTISTRY-1 study, we launched ARTISTRY-7, an ongoing, global, Phase 3, open-label, randomized potentially registration-enabling study evaluating the antitumor activity and safety of IV nemvaleukin in combination with pembrolizumab compared to investigator's choice chemotherapy in patients with PROC (n=376).
 This study is being conducted in collaboration with Gynecologic Oncology Group ("GOG"), European Network of Gynecological Oncological Trial groups ("ENGOT"), and MSD (a tradename of Merck & Co., Inc. Kenilworth, NJ, USA), which provides the pembrolizumab for the study.